darkrelics/eidolon-engine/documentation/incremental-requirements.md

 - Stores all outcomes in ActiveSegments record
 - Updates ProcessingStatus to "processed"

-**ops_segment_poller** (EventBridge triggered)
+**ops_segment_poller** (EventBridge triggered every 30 seconds)

-- Runs every 30 seconds via EventBridge rule
+- Read SSM parameter `/eidolon/segment-poller-state` to check current state
-- Queries EndTimeIndex for segments ready to advance
+- First scan: Query EndTimeIndex for segments where EndTime <= (Now + 15)
-- Implements dual-scan strategy for stuck segment recovery
+  - Filter for segments without Transmitted or RunningFlag attributes
+  - Attempt to claim each by setting Transmitted = true
+  - Add successfully claimed segments to SQS batch
+- Second scan: Find stuck segments where Transmitted = true AND TransmittedAt < (Now - 900)
+  - Clear RunningFlag without condition check
+  - Update TransmittedAt to current time
+  - Re-queue for processing with warning logs
-- Sends ready segments to SQS for processing
+- Send all discovered segments to SQS in batches of 10
-- Manages SSM parameter for polling state control
+- Update SSM parameter based on findings:
+  - If "stop" but segments found: set to "run"
+  - If "run" but table empty: set to "stop"
-- Enables/disables EventBridge rule based on table state
+  - If "stop" and table empty: disable EventBridge rule

 #### 4.2.2 Database Schema (DynamoDB)